 When it comes to keeping your home cool, you might need to use zoned cooling systems.
 These zones allow you to control and regulate the areas of the house separately by a designated thermostat or remote control.
 Zoning your home means you can eliminate the hot and cold spots and control the temperature of each room individually.
 Using ductless cooling systems can reduce cooling costs by up to 30 percent.
 If you’re looking to use cooling zones within your Birmingham, Alabama, residence, consider a ductless mini-split or multi-split system.

-Mini-split ductless air-conditioning systems give you cooling capabilities in one specific area without worrying about ductwork.
+systems give you cooling capabilities in one specific area without worrying about ductwork.
 You can regulate the temperatures from room to room and reduce the energy loss that is typically found with inefficient ductwork.
 These systems work well if you have an addition to your house and space doesn’t allow for additional ductwork, or your existing system wouldn’t be able to accommodate the additional square footage.
 In addition, these systems can help you supplement space already cooled by a larger air-conditioning unit.

 Mini-split systems have an outdoor condensing and compression unit that applies pressure to the refrigerant.
 From there, the refrigerant travels through lines that are connected to an inside unit.
 You can place these indoor units on walls and ceilings.